thepro2k/maliszewski-osu-skins/skin.md

-# Compilation of over 100 skins Maliszewski has used, mostly from after mid 2023
+# Compilation of 114 skins Maliszewski has used, mostly from after mid 2023

  # My profile: https://osu.ppy.sh/users/16323209